brianhigh/computing_bootcamp/R/getting_help.md

 UW-licenced copy.
 There are many more R books available through the UW, but these are some of our favorites.

-- [Beginning Data Science with R](http://alliance-primo.hosted.exlibrisgroup.com/UW:all:CP71215329450001451) by Manas A. Pathak (View online or download.)
-Intended for readers who have previously learned at least one other programming language.
+- [Beginning Data Science with R](http://alliance-primo.hosted.exlibrisgroup.com/UW:all:CP71215329450001451) by Manas A. Pathak.
+(View online or download.)
+For readers who already know one other programming language.
+- [A Primer in Biological Data Analysis and Visualization Using R](http://alliance-primo.hosted.exlibrisgroup.com/UW:all:CP71204319410001451) by Gregg Hartvigsen.
+For absolute beginners: a slower and more thorough tour of R.
 - [Using R and RStudio for data management, statistical analysis, and graphics](http://alliance-primo.hosted.exlibrisgroup.com/UW:all:CP71226299210001451)  by Nicholas J. Horton and Ken Kleinman.
-A reference of short examples of how you might do various tasks (like a cookbook), with longer case studies at the end.
+A reference of short examples, with longer case studies at the end.
-- [A Primer in Biological Data Analysis and Visualization Using R](http://alliance-primo.hosted.exlibrisgroup.com/UW:all:CP71204319410001451) by Gregg Hartvigsen.
-Takes a much slower and thorough tour of R and its use for data analysis -- for absolute beginners.
 - [R in a Nutshell](http://alliance-primo.hosted.exlibrisgroup.com/UW:all:CP71155074480001451) by Joseph Adler, M.Eng.
-This is an excellent reference, especially for those with a background in programming.
+An excellent reference, especially for those with a background in programming.
 There is a [second edition out](http://shop.oreilly.com/product/0636920022008.do) now, but the UW does not have access to it.
 - [Introduction to data analysis and graphical presentation in biostatistics with R : statistics in the large](http://alliance-primo.hosted.exlibrisgroup.com/UW:all:CP71197447610001451) by Thomas W. MacFarland.
 (View online or download.)
 - [Introductory statistics with R](http://alliance-primo.hosted.exlibrisgroup.com/UW:all:CP71130982630001451) by Peter Dalgaard.
 (View online or download.)